• Skip to primary navigation

 These Easter bunny coconut tails are an easy, no-bake dessert.
 The mixture is made all in one bowl.
 It needs to chill in the refrigerator for only 15 minutes while you hand dye the coconut flakes.
 I used pink, yellow, and blue, but you can use whichever colours you choose.
 Just make sure to use liquid food colouring.
 Gel food colouring will clump and not mix well.

-These are so fun to make with children.
+These are so fun to make with children like this recipe too!
 I formed the mixture into balls, and my 5 year old daughter rolled them in the coloured coconut flakes.

-If you are looking for more Easter recipes, try Italian Easter bread, Hot Cross Buns, or Lemon Meringue Cheesecake!
+If you are looking for more Easter recipes, try Italian Easter bread, Hot Cross Buns, Spring Blossom Cookies or Easter poke cake!

 🥘Ingredients